 I find it is my duty as an educator and math learner myself to understand how mathematics is learned, understood, and used by students and professionals alike.
 I have had the privilege to contribute to research and innovation in curriculum development for undergraduates as well as design of professional development for K-8 teachers (through partnership with Morgridge College of Education).
 My Vitae lists some of those experiences, and I have presented/co-presented on collaborative efforts in pedagogy in the department, at campus-wide conferences, at the MSU Teacher-Scholar Forum, and a research poster pre-session at the NCTM annual conference.

 The best aspect of working at an institution of higher learning such as DU is the ability to work in collaboration with others who similarly identify how mathematics and learning contribute to the public good, and how those whose learning we facilitate can find ownership in their knowledge and roles as citizens.

 Outside of my work at DU, I enjoy singing, watching movies, taking walks, and long, deep breaths of appreciation for life.

-My mathematical research is in geometric topology, specifically, the study of manifolds through homotopy-theoretic techniques.
+My mathematical research interests are in geometric topology, specifically, the study of manifolds through homotopy-theoretic techniques.

-Additionally, I am interested in mathematics education and how to best equip teachers to support student learning in mathematics.
-I hope to continue to learn and participate in this area.
+Additionally, I am interested in mathematics education and how to support student learning in mathematics.
+My primary research focus has become scholarship in teaching and learning mathematics.